Lightnet/sdl3_vulkan_lua_c/README.md

   By using lua script to expose SDL api events and vulkan api set up sample triangle 2D.

 # Goals:

-  Note due to limited AI agent messages memory.
-Rebuilding take time.
+  To able to expose all struct for vulkan api to able to create 3D but due to limited of the translate which will have lag when translate layers from c to lua and lua to c.

   Need to refine and test lua script and vulkan api to translate.

+  Well it required some warpper to handle some idea ways.

 ## notes:
 - If too much code added and it will be hard for AI to build triangle if there too many struct create ref table.
-- Note there will be lag if there print logs.
+- There will be lag if there a lot print logs.
+- Due to limited AI agent messages memory.
+Rebuilding take time.

 # Todolist:
 - [x] simple triangle
 - [ ] break down to able to expose api for lua
+- [ ] font
+- [ ] image
+- [ ] 3d cube
+- [ ] debug layer
+- [ ] ...

 # Project Files:
+  This is work in progress for testing files and scripts.

-## module vulkan
+## Module Vulkan
 ```
 - include
     - module_sdl.h ( line 29 )